oshosanya/graphql-export/README.md

 graphql-export -u http://my-graph-ql-server-root
 ```

-After running the command, an `export.json` file is generated which you can then import into insomnia
+After running the command, an `export.json` file is generated which you can then import into insomnia api client